pulp-platform/pulp-trainlib/README.md

 - AutoTuner working with "NUM_TILING_SOLUTIONS = 1"
 - Sporadic bugs in "mm_u2" in FP32 (mostly on leftovers)
 - Performance bugs in im2col/im2row with DMA loading (performances tend to be less than im2col/im2row with cores)
+- Missing test for residual connections
+- Missing integration for both residual connections and RNN / MHSE in TrainLib_Deployer

 # Contributors